 GSM: 850 MHz, 900 mHz, 1800 MHz, 1900 MHz – overseas only.

-Digital terrestrial TV is completely removed in the Aquos R2 compact.
+Digital terrestrial TV has been completely removed in the Aquos R2 compact.

 Wi-Fi works at both 2.4 GHz and 5 GHz frequencies (a/b/g/n/ac standards supported).
 Bluetooth is version 5.0.